epi-analysis/SRCP_docs/docs/source/06-Data-management.rst

 ------------------------------------------------------------------
 The objective is to have a folder in the shared area that is only accessible for users on particular projects

-1. Create the folder in /srv/shared/restricted
+1. Create the folder in /srv/shared/data-management
-2. ``nfs4_setfacl -R -a "A:dg:project-<project-id>-users@hpc.cam.ac.uk:RX" srv/shared/<sharedproject>``
+2. ``nfs4_setfacl -R -a "A:dg:project-<project-id>-users@hpc.cam.ac.uk:RX" srv/shared/data-management/<sharedproject>``
-3. ``nfs4_setfacl -R -a "A:fg:project-<project-id>-users@hpc.cam.ac.uk:R" srv/shared/<sharedproject>``
+3. ``nfs4_setfacl -R -a "A:fg:project-<project-id>-users@hpc.cam.ac.uk:R" srv/shared/data-management/<sharedproject>``
 4. These commands will mean that new files and folders added will also have the correct permissions.
-However they also give execute permissions on existing files which is not ideal.
-This command tidies this up by finding files and then removing the execute permission: ``find srv/shared/<sharedproject> -type f -exec nfs4_setfacl -x "A:g:project-<project-id>-users@hpc.cam.ac.uk:rxtncy" {} \;``
+However in most cases the files and folders will already exist and the commands also give execute permissions on existing files which is not ideal.
+This command tidies this up by finding files and then removing the execute permission: ``find srv/shared/data-management/<sharedproject> -type f -exec nfs4_setfacl -x "A:g:project-<project-id>-users@hpc.cam.ac.uk:rxtncy" {} \;``

-5. Variations of this command can also be used to revoke the permission at the end of a group's access, because the ``find`` command acts recursively
+To remove the permissions for the group when the project is finished:
+1. Remove directory permissions for file inheritence **note the 'd'**: ``find srv/shared/data-management/<sharedproject> -type d -exec nfs4_setfacl -x "A:fg:project-<project-id>-users@hpc.cam.ac.uk:rtncy" {} \;``
+2. Remove directory permissions for directory inheritence **note the 'd'**: ``find srv/shared/data-management/<sharedproject> -type d -exec nfs4_setfacl -x "A:dg:project-<project-id>-users@hpc.cam.ac.uk:rxtncy" {} \;``
+3. Remove file permissions for file inheritence **note the 'f'**: ``find srv/shared/data-management/<sharedproject> -type f -exec nfs4_setfacl -x "A:g:project-<project-id>-users@hpc.cam.ac.uk:rtncy" {} \;``